manassaloi/manassaloi.github.io/_posts/2020-12-01-product-critique.markdown

 ---
 layout: post
 title:  "Product Critique"
 ---

 **Note:**
 - This product critique format is not for interviews.
 I generally spend an hour playing around with the app and go far deeper. you won't be given more than 20 mins in an interview to do a product critique.
 - Julie Zhuo wrote a nice post on how to do a product critique.
 [Check it out](https://medium.com/the-year-of-the-looking-glass/how-to-do-a-product-critique-98b657050638).
 - I don't follow any structure, but I try to cover a few things which I will mention below.
 - I do this critique from a PM POV.
-So it is not just about the how the interface looks or the micro interactions.
-I also spend a lot of time thinking about distribution strategies, positioning, copy, metrics and a bunch of other things.
+So it is not just about how the interface looks or the micro-interactions.
+I also spend a lot of time thinking about distribution strategies, positioning, copy, metrics, and a bunch of other things.
 - I generally try to go out of my comfort zone and choose an app I am not familiar with to do a critique.
 It helps me look at it from a fresh perspective.

 I ask the following questions while doing the critique:

-**Strategy, Distribution and Market**
+**Strategy, Distribution, and Market**
 - If I was a PM for the product how would I would grow it?
 - What is the GTM of this product?
 - How big is the market?